chriskulhan/ExtraCreditBusinessWebsite/README.md

 #also need to install the upgrade:
 pip install --upgrade pip

+#5 install flask Alchemy so database things are easier:
+pip install flask-sqlalchemy

 #5: now you can run the app.py that should show the site:
 python app.py

+#6 to stop running press ctrl-c

+#8 having trouble getting the csv to export.
+This might be a problem.